dwt/fluent/Hacking.md

-# How to execute the unit tests
+# How to work on fluenpty

+## Execute the unit tests

     ./setup.py test -q

 or `pytest` or `tox` (to test all supported python versions).

-# How to generate the documentation
+## Generate the documentation

     cd docs; make clean html

-# How to send patches
+or

+    sphinx-autobuild doc doc/_build/html

+to work on it while it live updates

+## Send patches

 Pull requests with unit tests please.
+Bonus points if you add release notes.

 Please note that this project practices [Semantic Versioning](https://semver.org) and [Dependable API Evolution](https://github.com/dwt/Dependable_API_Evolution)

-# Release checklist
+## Release checklist

-- Tests run at least in python 3.6-3.9
+- Tests run at least in all supported versions of python.
+Use `tox`
 - Increment version
 - Update Changelog
 - build with $ ./setup.py sdist bdist_wheel